pankajtirkey/react-assignment/README.md

 # react-assignment

-React Assignment as part of React/Redux training @VC
+React Assignment as part of React/Redux training @VC by Pankaj Nelson Tirkey

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).